Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Descendant log Gromov-Witten invariants

 Let

 denote the forgetful map which remembers only the stabilization of the underlying marked curve.
-Let $\?{\psi}_{x_i}$ denote the $\psi$-class associated with $x_i$ on $\?{\s{M}}_{g,{m}+e_{\infty}}$, and define $\wh{\psi}_{x_i}:=\forget^* \?{\psi}_{x_i}$.
+Let $\gls{psiibar}$ denote the $\psi$-class associated with $x_i$ on $\?{\s{M}}_{g,e_{\infty}}$, and define $\gls{psiihat}:=\forget^* \?{\psi}_{i}$.

-\begin{prop} $\psi_{x_i}=\wh{\psi}_{x_i}$. \end{prop} \begin{proof} From the definitions, the difference $\psi_{x_i}-\wh{\psi}_{x_i}$ can be supported on the locus in $\s{M}_{g,{m},e_{\infty}}(Y^{\dagger},\Delta)$ corresponding to curves $\varphi:C\rar Y^{\dagger}$ for which the component $C_i$ containing $x_i$ is destabilized when $\varphi$ is forgotten.
+\begin{prop} $\psi_{i}=\wh{\psi}_{i}$. \end{prop} \begin{proof} From the definitions, the difference $\psi_{i}-\wh{\psi}_{i}$ can be supported on the locus in $\s{M}_{g}(Y^{\dagger},\Delta)$ corresponding to curves $\varphi:C\rar Y^{\dagger}$ for which the component $C_i$ containing $x_i$ is destabilized when $\varphi$ is forgotten.
 We claim that this locus is empty.
 Indeed, if $C_i$ is destabilized by this forgetful map, then stability of $\varphi$ implies that the map cannot contract $C_i$.
 So then $\varphi(C_i)$ must intersect at least two boundary components of $Y$ which do not contain $C_i$.
 By Remark 1.9 of \cite{GSlog}, these intersection points $q_1,q_2$ must be nodes or boundary marked points of $C$.
 If $q_j$ is a node, let $C^j$ be the component of $C$ intersecting $C_i$ at $q_j$.
 If $C^j=C_i$, then $C_i$ is higher genus.
 Otherwise, $C^j$ must similarly contain another node or some marked points.
 If a node, we can say the same about the component attached to $C^j$ at this node.
 Because $C$ can have only finitely many components, this terminates (possibly in a loop, which is stable).
 Hence, after forgetting $\varphi$ and stabilizing all components except $C_i$, we see that $q_1$ and $q_2$ are still nodes or marked points or that $C_i$ is higher genus.
 Since $C_i$ also contains the marked point $x_i$, we see that $C_i$ is in fact stable. \end{proof}

-\begin{rmk} \cite{AGr}'s correspondence theorem is stated in terms of the $\wh{\psi}_{x_i}$-classes (the associated invariants are sometimes called gravitational {\it ancestors} instead of {\it descendants}).
-Proposition \ref{psihat} above shows that for log GW invariants of toric varieties, this is equivalent to the usual version of $\psi$-classes, answering the question posed in \cite{AGr}'s Remark 5.4. \end{rmk}
+\begin{rmk} \cite{AGr}'s genus zero correspondence theorem is stated in terms of the $\wh{\psi}_{i}$-classes (the associated invariants are sometimes called gravitational {\it ancestors} instead of {\it descendants}).
+Proposition \ref{psihat} above shows that for log GW invariants of toric varieties, this is equivalent to the usual version of $\psi$-classes. \end{rmk}

 We record for later: